 "Open frameworks for sharing data, like the Caliper Analytics standards, will enable universities to collect critical learning data across an ecosystem of software providers.
 Through real-time data sharing standards we will be able to provide personalized messaging and support for students in online education and in face-to-face classroom settings while giving our faculty more insight into how well our students are performing.
 While leading edge today, personalized, real-time learning analytics will become commonplace tomorrow through standards like these,” said Vince Kellen, Senior Vice Provost, Analytics and Technologies, University of Kentucky.

-IMS Global is a nonprofit organization that advances technology that can affordably scale and improve educational participation and attainment.
-IMS members are leading suppliers, institutions and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
-IMS sponsors the Learning Impact Leadership Institute, a global program focused on recognizing the impact of innovative technology on educational access, affordability, and quality while developing the people and ideas that are going to help shape the future of educational technology.
+1EdTech is a nonprofit organization that advances technology that can affordably scale and improve educational participation and attainment.
+1EdTech members are leading suppliers, institutions and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
+1EdTech sponsors the Learning Impact Leadership Institute, a global program focused on recognizing the impact of innovative technology on educational access, affordability, and quality while developing the people and ideas that are going to help shape the future of educational technology.

 Vice President, Community Programs